dsdsgege/ride-sharing-app/readme.md

  - Authentication: Keycloak

 ### Preparations
-Run the following commands in one of your folder:
+Run the following commands in one of your folders:

 1. Clone the repository
 ```sh